its-saksham/Heart-Disease-ML/Dataset.md

 ##  TL;DR
 A rich dataset capturing **health, habits, and demographics** of 400k Americans in 2022—perfect for building reliable, real-world heart attack risk models using **Logistic Regression** (or any classifier).

----

-##  Optional: Add a Sample Record
-Want to include a mini example row for clarity (like a quick simulator)?
-Just say the word—I’ll craft one for you.